Testing common approximations of neutrino fast flavor conversion: Summary

 The first limitation, which is faced by effective classical transport but not the BGK model, is that the approximation of simultaneous driving and flavor response by a two-step sequence (driving followed by response) introduces errors.
 These errors can be mitigated by adopting a smaller step size.
 They can also be avoided by using the BGK model, wherein neutrino flavor continuously relaxes to a local, instantaneous asymptotic state.

 The second limitation is the restriction, up to this point, of effective classical transport and the BGK model to spatially homogeneous asymptotic states.
 Flavor instabilities cause inhomogeneous perturbations to grow.
 Spatially homogeneous asymptotic states discard this subgrid information, but as we have shown, small-scale inhomogeneity created during prior evolution may significantly affect subsequent flavor conversion.
+It is important to note that the periodic bondary conditions used tend to enhance and preserve flavor inhomogeneities.
+In reality, flavor inhomogeneities can be depleted by natural mechanisms such as advection and collisions that damp the small-scale structure.
+The role of these processes in continuously triggering instabilities, as in our calculations, is still an open question, and further effort is needed to address this.

 The influence of subgrid inhomogeneity is particularly notable when neutrinos are driven through stable states.
 We have demonstrated that FFC can occur even in the absence of instabilities.
 Thus the third limitation is that effective classical transport and the BGK model have so far only been implemented using post-instability asymptotic states.
 This issue is intertwined with the previous one because stable FFC hinges on inhomogeneity.